caewok/Foundry-Macros/guides/html template guide.md

 Note:
 - Make sure the initial tab name is the same as the label for the tab you want.
 - These options could be built into myFormApplication definition.
+- If you want buttons like with Dialog, you will need to add them yourself.

 # Handlebars with Partials